harrygcoppock/ImperialMScAIUtils/README.md

 # ImperialMScAIUtils
 A repo containing useful things for the MSc AI course at Imperial.
-Please feel free to add to this repo any links/code/books you have found useful while on the the course.
+Please feel free to add to this repo any links/code/books you have found useful while on the course.

 ## Contents:
 **Cheats sheets** --> git, conda, pandas, Regex